7th Goa Assembly

-The Seventh Goa Assembly (term : 2017-2022) was the unicameral legislature of the state of Goa in western India.
+The Seventh Goa Assembly (term: 2017–2022) was the unicameral legislature of the state of Goa in western India.
 It consists of 40 members.
-In charge of the budget, the Assembly appropriates money for social programs, agricultural development, infrastructure development, etc. It was also responsible for proposing and levying taxes.
+In charge of the budget, the Assembly appropriated money for social programs, agricultural development, infrastructure development, etc. It was also responsible for proposing and levying taxes.

 The Assembly met in the Goa State Legislative Assembly Complex in Porvorim, Bardez.

 History

 Defections

 In July 2019 fourteen members of Indian National Congress switched their parties and joined Bharatiya Janata Party.